Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 # Deploy a Java-based MicroProfile service to Azure Web App for Containers

-MicroProfile is a great way to build exceedingly tiny Java applications that can be quickly and easily deployed to services such as [Azure Web App for Containers](https://azure.microsoft.com/services/app-service/containers/).
-In this tutorial we will create a simple MicroProfile-based microservice that is then containerized into a Docker container, deployed into an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/), and then hosted using Azure Web App for Containers.
+MicroProfile is a great way to build exceedingly small Java applications that you can quickly and easily deploy to services such as [Azure Web App for Containers](https://azure.microsoft.com/services/app-service/containers/).
+In this tutorial, you create a simple, MicroProfile-based microservice that you then containerize into a Docker container, deploy to an [Azure container registry instance](https://azure.microsoft.com/services/container-registry/), and then host by using Azure Web App for Containers.

 > [!NOTE]
->
-> This procedure works with any implementation of MicroProfile.io as long the Docker container image is self-executable (i.e. includes the runtime).
+> This procedure works with any implementation of MicroProfile.io, as long the Docker container image is self-executable (that is, the image includes the runtime).

-More concretely, this sample makes use of [Payara Micro](https://www.payara.fish/payara_micro) and [MicroProfile 1.3](https://microprofile.io/) to create a tiny Java war file (5,085 bytes on the authors machine), and then packages it up into a Docker image (which is approximately 174 megabytes).
-This Docker image contains everything necessary for a fully-containerised deployment of this webapp.
+In this sample, you use [Payara Micro](https://www.payara.fish/payara_micro) and [MicroProfile 1.3](https://microprofile.io/) to create a small (approximately 5,000 bytes) Java web application requirement (WAR) file, and then package it into a Docker image of approximately 174 megabytes (MB).
+The Docker image contains everything necessary for a fully containerized deployment of the web app.

-Because of the way Docker works, it is often the case that the entire 174 megabyte Docker image does not need to be redeployed whenever the application source code is changed, as Docker will only upload the differences (which is significantly smaller).
-This makes the process of executing a new release of a MicroProfile application via a CI/CD pipeline extremely efficient and quick, reducing friction and enabling rapid development iteration.
+An entire 174 MB Docker image ordinarily doesn't need to be redeployed whenever the application source code is changed, because Docker uploads only the differences (which are significantly smaller).
+Consequently, the process of executing a new release of a MicroProfile application via a CI/CD pipeline is extremely efficient and quick, reducing friction and enabling rapid development iteration.

-We will work through this tutorial firstly by creating and running the code locally, and then we will deploy this as a web app on Azure.
-In both cases we will depend on Docker to simplify and standardize our efforts.
-Before we begin, we will create an Azure Container Registry to store our Docker containers in.
+You'll work through this tutorial by first creating and running the code locally and then deploying it as a web app on Azure.
+In both phases, you can depend on Docker to simplify and standardize your efforts.
+Before you begin, you'll create an Azure container registry instance for storing your Docker containers.

-## Creating an Azure Container Registry
+## Create an Azure container registry instance

-We will use the [Azure Portal](http://portal.azure.com) for creating the Azure Container Registry, but note that there are alternate choices such as the Azure CLI.
-Follow the steps below to create a new Azure Container Registry:
+You use the [Azure portal](http://portal.azure.com) to create the Azure Container Registry, but there are other choices also, such as the Azure CLI.
+To create a new Azure container registry instance, do the following:

-1. Log in to the [Azure Portal](http://portal.azure.com) and create a new Azure Container Registry resource.
-Provide a registry name (note that this is the name that should be set as the `docker.registry` property in `pom.xml`).
-Change the defaults as you wish, and then click 'create'.
+1. Sign in to the [Azure portal](http://portal.azure.com) and create a new Azure container registry resource.
+Provide a registry name (this name should be set as the `docker.registry` property in the *pom.xml* file).
+Change the defaults as you want, and then select **Create**.

-1. Once the container registry is live (which is about 30 seconds after clicking 'create'), click on the container registry, and click on the 'Access keys' link in the left-menu area.
-In here, you need to enable the 'admin user' setting, so that this container registry can be accessed from our machines (to push docker containers into), and also to enable access from the Azure Web Apps for Containers instance we will setup soon.
+1. In about 30 seconds, when the container registry instance is live, select the container registry instance and then, in the left pane, select the **Access keys** link.

+    Be sure to enable the *admin user* setting, so that you can access this container registry instance from your machines and push Docker containers into it.
+Doing so also enables access from the Azure Web App for Containers instance we will set up soon.

-1. Whilst you are in the 'Access keys' area, note the `username` and `password` values.
-We will copy / paste these into our global Maven `settings.xml` file  (for more information on Maven settings, refer to the [Apache Maven Project](https://maven.apache.org/settings.html) website).
-For reference, here is an obfuscated version of the `${user.home}/.m2/settings.xml` file on the authors system:
+1. In the **Access keys** pane, copy the **username** and **password** values and paste them into your global Maven *settings.xml* file.
+For more information about Maven settings, go to the [Apache Maven Project](https://maven.apache.org/settings.html) website.

+   For your reference, here is an example of the *${user.home}/.m2/settings.xml* file:

     ```xml
     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"